BlueBrain/nexus/docs/src/main/paradox/docs/fusion/architecture.md

 It is written in @link:[Typescript](https://www.typescriptlang.org/){ open=new }, and therefore must be transpiled into native browser JavaScript, during a build step, before being served.

-The build step produces a server artifact to be ran on a Node.js server, and client-side assets and Javascript.
+The build step produces a server artifact to run on a Node.js server, with client-side assets and Javascript.

 We produce a docker image that is able to serve the compiled assets directly, which is available on
 @link:[Dockerhub](https://hub.docker.com/repository/docker/bluebrain/nexus-web){ open=new }.